First-Ever Evictions Database Shows: 'We're In the Middle Of A Housing Crisis'

 Incomes have remained flat for many Americans over the last two decades, but housing costs have soared.
 So between 1995 and today, median asking rents have increased by 70 percent, adjusting for inflation.
 So there's a shrinking gap between what families are bringing [in] and what they have to pay for basic shelter.

 And then we might ask ourselves: Wait a minute, where's public housing here?
 Where's housing vouchers?
 Doesn't the government help?
 And the answer is, it does help, but only for a small percentage of families.
-Only about one in four families who qualify for housing assistance get anything.
+Only about 1 in 4 families who qualify for housing assistance get anything.
 So when we picture the typical low income American today, we shouldn't think of them living in public housing or getting any kind [of] housing assistance for the government, we should think of folks who are paying 60, 70, 80 percent of their income and living unassisted in the private rental market.
 That's our typical case today.

 On the effects of eviction